andrewrgoss/andrewrgoss.com/content/resources.md

 Frequently asked interview questions, by category.
 Each question is accompanied by answers shared by industry experts.<br>
 <a href="https://data-flair.training/blogs/category/interview-questions" target="_blank">data-flair.training/interview-questions</a>

+#### DataOps Manifesto
+Through firsthand experience working with data across organizations, tools, and industries a group of professionals have uncovered a better way to develop and deliver analytics through an emerging practice called DataOps.<br>
+<a href="https://www.dataopsmanifesto.org/dataops-manifesto.html" target="_blank">dataopsmanifesto.org/dataops-manifesto.html</a>

 #### GeeksforGeeks
 A Computer Science portal for geeks.
 It contains computer science and programming articles, quizzes, and practice/competitive programming questions.
 It also has a large database of company-specific interview questions.<br>
 <a href="http://www.geeksforgeeks.org" target="_blank">www.geeksforgeeks.org</a>